Microsoft has released an important patch as part of this month's updates and enhanced their ATP software to ensure sustained security.

 Watch on-demand for a breakdown of each ATP technology and discover how to:

 As you would expect from recognised leaders in endpoint protection, Microsoft immediately deployed updated protection and alerting mechanisms to Microsoft Defender Advanced Threat Protection (MDATP).

 For more information about this vulnerability, visit the Microsoft website.

 To find out more about Microsoft Defender Advanced Threat Protection, watch our Understanding ATP on-demand webinar.

 If you’re concerned that this discovered flaw might leave you vulnerable, our experts are on hand to advise and assist with any worries you may have.

-Simply get in touch with us and we’ll work with you to ensure your devices remain secure.
+Arrange a Vision Call with our experts and we’ll work with you to ensure your devices remain secure.

 Eight-time winner of the Microsoft Partner of the Year Award for Identity Management, Enterprise Mobility, and Security and Compliance.

 You are seeing this because you are using a browser that is not supported.
 The ThirdSpace website is built using modern technology and standards.
 We recommend upgrading your browser with one of the following to properly view our website:Windows

 Please note that this is not an exhaustive list of browsers.
 We also do not intend to recommend a particular manufacturer's browser over another's; only to suggest upgrading to a browser version that is compliant with current standards to give you the best and most secure browsing experience.